AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/weeklyReport.md

 ## Resolution of the unused cubes

-Go through each groups to get the unused Rubik's cubes and resolve them to restock them.
+Go through each group to get the unused Rubik's cubes and resolve them to restock them.

 Victor Leroy, Alexis Lasselin & Laurent Bouquin